Kum & Go is taking a new approach to c-store loss prevention in 2019, starting on the ‘TRL path.’

 This skimming device reads the contactless card’s primary account number “over-the-air” before it reaches the payment terminal, defeating point-to-point encryption.

 “The prudent store operator invests in these tools and the tedious training it takes to maximize the analytical advantage of technology,” said Chris McGoey, founder of McGoey Security Consulting.
-That said, in 2019, best practices in loss prevention still come to down to the tried-and-true basics: “close supervision of employees following clearly defined and articulated procedures to control all types of loses 24/7.”
+That said, in 2019, best practices in loss prevention still come to down to the tried-and-true basics: “close supervision of employees following clearly defined and articulated procedures to control all types of losses 24/7.”